gabrielsimoes/notes/talks/hammock-driven-programming.md

   - talks
 ---

-# Notes on "Hammock Driven Programming" by Rich Hickey

 - Bugs are much cheaper to solve during design.
 - _Solve Problem_ x _Create Features_
 - Features are results, not objectives.